 1L3.
-Category 1 & 2 riders who are members of the

-same club must wear identifiably similar uniforms when competing in a massed start race except where different uniforms are called for by the Federation regulations [Offending rider not permitted to start if noted before the race; otherwise, warning for first offense].
+UCI Trade Teams, Category 1 & 2 riders who are members of the same Team or club must wear identifiably similar uniforms when competing in a massed start race except where different uniforms are called for by the Federation regulations [Offending rider not permitted to start if noted before the race; otherwise, warning for first offense].